On the stationary solutions of random polymer models and their zero-temperature limits: Detailed balance solutions and stationary measures

 In the probability literature, the following kind of problem is classical.
 Let $X$ and $Y$ be independent $(0,\infty)$- (or $\mathbb{R}$-)valued random variables such that the distribution of $(X,Y)$ is non-trivial.
 Given a bijection $F$ from $(0,\infty)^2$ to itself (or $\mathbb{R}^2$ to itself), define

 For what distributions of $X$ and $Y$ are $U$ and $V$ independent?
 Of course, one might equivalently ask: what are the non-trivial solutions of the detailed balance condition for $F$?
 Work on such questions originate in the work of Kac, who considered the case where $F:\mathbb{R}^2\rightarrow \mathbb{R}^2$ is given by $F(x,y)=(x+y,x-y)$, which turns out to characterise the normal distribution \cite{Kac}.
 (See also related discussion in \cite[Subsection 8.2]{CS2}.)
 In Subsection \ref{s41}, we recall how known results concerning the solutions of the detailed balance condition for $F_{\Gam,\tBeta}$ and $F_{\tBeta,\tBeta}$ can be used to characterise solutions of the detailed balance conditions for $F_{(0,1)}$, $F_{(1,0)}$, $F_{(-1,1)}$ (or $F_{(1,1)}$) and $F_{(1,-1)}$, and also stationary measures for the corresponding $R_{(\a,\b)}$.
 Moreover, in Subsection \ref{s42}, we explain how solutions of the detailed balance condition for $F_{\E,\AL}$ and $F_{\AL,\AL}$ yield stationary measures for $R^\z_{(0,1)}$, $R^\z_{(1,0)}$, $R^\z_{(1,1)}$ and $\tilde{R}^\z_{(1,-1)}$, although we do not provide a complete characterisation of stationary measures in these zero-temperature cases.
+We recall that definitions of the distributions appearing in our results can be found in Appendix \ref{appa}.